Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 ### Buildkite

-To test the Buildkite integration performance we use the configuration file `config.yaml` that contains the source configurations for Buildkite API.
-After each trial, the destination database is cleared up from builds just like the trial is never happened.
+To test the Buildkite integration performance, we use the configuration file `config.yaml` that contains the source configurations for Buildkite API.
+After each trial, the destination database is cleared up from builds, just like the trial has never happened.

 The following table contains the average duration in milliseconds for different sections.
 The experiment consists of ten different trials resulting in a sample.
 The _Average_ row contains the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean) of durations for each timing section.